crystal-lang/crystal-book/docs/guides/static_linking.md

 In order to link this program statically, we need static versions of these three libraries.

-!!! note
+NOTE:
 The `*-alpine` docker images ship with static versions of all libraries used by the standard library.
 If your program links no other libraries then adding the `--static` flag to the build command is all you need to link fully statically.